 This proactive approach has meant that mental health absences at Leeds Trinity are now 3.4% lower than the sector target, with the HR team supporting employees returning to work after suffering from complex and serious mental health illness.

 Mental Health First Aid Training

 In March 2019, the University facilitated 16 staff to be trained and accredited in Mental Health First Aid.
-Due to popular demand, a further 15 staff (pictured left) were trained and accredited this month.
+Due to popular demand, a further 15 staff were trained and accredited in June 2019.
 Approximately 10% of our employees are now trained Mental Health First Aiders.